VirtualBrainLab/vbl-docs/source/05_misc/03_ephys_link.md

 ### Prerequisites

 1. A **x86 Windows PC is recommended** to run this server.
-    1. Running the server on Windows to control Sensapex devices has been verified to work with the server.
-Communication with Sensapex devices is unverified for Linux and macOS.
-However, developing the server is possible on a Linux operating system (Mac users should use Docker).
+    1. The server has been verified to work well with Sensapex devices on Windows.
+This is unverified for Linux and macOS.
+However, developing the server is possible on a Linux operating system (macOS users should virtualize Linux).
+    2. To use the emergency stop feature, ensure an Arduino with the [StopSignal][StopSignal] sketch is connected to the computer.
+Follow the instructions on that repo for how to set up the Arduino.
 2. To use the emergency stop feature, ensure an Arduino with the [StopSignal](https://github.com/VirtualBrainLab/StopSignal) sketch is connected to the computer.
 Follow the